wazo-platform/wazo-platform.org/content/uc-doc/administration/sccp/index.md

 - the `guest` option must be enabled to allow SCCP devices to connect to the server and allow a provisioning code from being dialed from them.
-Disabling this option can provide some additional security if your Wazo is in an hostile environment, at the cost of making auto-provisioning support unavailable for SCCP devices.
+Disabling this option can provide some additional security if your Wazo is in a hostile environment, at the cost of making auto-provisioning support unavailable for SCCP devices.
 - the `max_guests` option limits the number of SCCP devices that can simultaneously connect to the server in autoprov mode.
-You should set this value to the maximum number of SCCP devices you expect to be in autoprov mode at any moment, unless your Wazo is in an hostile environment, where you should probably set it to a fairly low value.
+You should set this value to the maximum number of SCCP devices you expect to be in autoprov mode at any moment, unless your Wazo is in a hostile environment, where you should probably set it to a fairly low value.

 ## SCCP General Settings